stytchauth/mcp-examples/README.md

-# Stytch Connected Apps Examples
+# Stytch Connected Apps: MCP Examples

-A comprehensive collection of example applications demonstrating how to integrate [Stytch](https://stytch.com/) authentication with various frameworks and build AI-accessible applications using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
+A comprehensive collection of example apps demonstrating how to integrate [Stytch](https://stytch.com/) authentication with various frameworks to build AI-accessible services using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).

 ## Overview

 This repository contains examples for both **Consumer** and **B2B** authentication flows, with implementations across multiple frameworks and deployment platforms.
 Each example demonstrates how to build applications that can be extended for AI agent use through MCP integration.

+All of the examples in this repository use Stytch to turn apps into OIDC-compliant identity providers.
+Most of the examples also use Stytch as the authentication provider, but we have included a couple that use other authentication providers in conjunction with Stytch.

 ## Repository Structure

+The examples in this repository are split by vertical (consumer, B2B), whether they use Stytch for auth (integrated) or not (standalone), and framework.
+For the integrated examples, you'll find a single Vite-powered frontend that can be used with the Cloudflare Workers, Express.js, and Python backends.

 ```
 connected-apps-examples